ekryski/places/README.md

-# Uber Web Interview
+## Backend

-Use [Flask](http://flask.pocoo.org/) to build a REST API controller for managing favorite locations in a SQLite3 database.
+This app uses [Flask](http://flask.pocoo.org/) as a REST API controller for managing favorite locations in a SQLite3 database.
 Protocol is JSON in/out.
-The `index` function has already been written.
-Add API calls to `api.py` to `show`, `create`, `update` and `delete` favorite locations.

-Here's the schema:
+The DB schema is:

     CREATE TABLE "locations" (
       "id" INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL,